vidartf/widget-gen/README.md

 The last point is best accomplished by using the auto-generated definitions as base classes for the classes that actually add the business logic.

+It can read (parse) widget definitions from:

+- A custom JSON schema-like format
+- Python widgets based on ipywidgets

-Currently it speaks the following languages:
+And then output corresponding code in the following languages:

 - Python
 - ES5 Javascript
 - ES6 Javascript
 - Typescript

-It can read (parse) the widget definitions from:

-- A custom JSON schema-like format
-- Python widgets based on ipywidgets

 ## Installation